Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 4. Skills for Anxiety and Regulation

-We teach coping strategies to manage distress related to food and eating.
+We teach coping strategies to manage distress related to food, body sensations, mealtimes, and uncertainty.

 5. Collaborative Care